hggh/solar-weatherstation/README.md

 ## NTC 10k

-  * NTC is directly attached to the supercap to read the temperature of the supercap, because my case is not perfekt
+  * NTC is directly attached to the supercap to read the temperature of the supercap, because my case is not very good. (too hot)
   * since the NTC wastes energy drive the 10k and NTC via a extra amtel pin.

 BAD: two pins are used

+## TODO: new case

+desgin a new case with MDF with airflow